paleobiotechnology/EMN001_Paleofuran/02-scripts/README.md

 3. `QUAL`: analyses related to the data quality

+  - `QUAL_fragmentlengths.Snakefile`: summarise the DNA molecule fragment length across the sequencing data generated on 2x 75 bp paired-end Illumina sequencing runs for all samples
   - `QUAL_freeBayes_nomismatches_MEGAHIT.Snakefile`: evaluate the number of substitutions (per type), the minor allele frequencies of the variant calls, and the number of affected contigs for which freeBayes inferred a different major allele than it was exported by MEGAHIT from the